-This is where Zeuterin enters the story.
-With this non-surgical injection, PAW Team can quickly, easily, and permanently sterilize male dogs at the same time they receive their vaccinations.
-Zeuterin has been so successful, in fact, that PAW Team now uses it almost exclusively for sterilizing eligible male dogs—something that has saved PAW Team time and resources, and also allows male dogs to immediately return to their people.
+This is where Zeuterin entered the story.
+With this non-surgical injection, PAW Team could quickly, easily, and permanently sterilize male dogs at the same time they received their vaccinations.
+Zeuterin was so successful, in fact, that PAW Team used it almost exclusively for sterilizing eligible male dogs—something that saved PAW Team time and resources, and also allowed male dogs to immediately return to their people.
 (Since there are no approved products—yet!—for cats and female dogs, PAW Team partners with Portland’s Pixie Project, Multnomah County Animal Services, and Spay and Save to surgically spay and neuter these animals.)
-To celebrate World Spay Day in February 2014, PAW Team offered a special Zeuterin clinic that allowed many male dogs to be sterilized, and 8 female dogs were spayed with the help of PAW Team’s spay/neuter program partners.

 Many organizations provide aid to animals who are “homeless” and very much in need.
 PAW Team takes this mission one step further by not only helping these animals but also reaching out to the humans who love them most, and have happened to fall on hard times.
 By administering veterinary care to pets of Portland’s homeless residents, PAW Team keeps families and their animals together when they might otherwise be tragically separated.
 Protecting the bond between animals and their owners is a worthy goal, and a reality that PAW Team volunteers continually strive to actualize.